 Manual data entry errors

 Every manual entry point creates error risk.
-Solution: Integrate time and attendance systems directly with payroll.
+Solution: integrate time and attendance systems directly with payroll.
 Eliminate re-keying through automated data flows.
 Where manual entry is unavoidable, implement validation checks.

 Award interpretation inconsistency